Lillard converts late 3-point play, Blazers top Suns 111-110 - WHIZ News

-Portland led for most of the fourth quarter but Phoenix pulled ahead 110-108 with 32 seconds left when Kelly Oubre Jr. converted a four-point play.
-He took an inbounds pass from Rubio and nailed a 3-pointer while being fouled, then hit the free throw.
+Portland led for most of the fourth quarter, but Phoenix pulled ahead 110-108 with 32 seconds left when Kelly Oubre Jr. converted a four-point play.
+He took an inbound pass from Ricky Rubio and nailed a turnaround 3-pointer while being fouled, then hit the free throw.

+On the next possession, Lillard drove straight through the lane and made a layup while crashing into Baynes, who was trying to slide into position for the charge.
+Lillard made the free throw and Phoenix couldn’t score on its final possession as Rubio’s 3-point attempt bounced off the rim with two seconds left.

+“There’s a lot of opinions in there, but if I would have made the shot, we would’ve won the game,” Rubio said.
+“It was almost a buzzer beater.
+We’ll take that every day.”

 Oubre led Phoenix with 24 points.
 Dario Saric and Frank Kaminsky III both added 17 for the Suns, who played a second straight game without star guard Devin Booker because of his right forearm injury.